 Child Protection Services

 Child Maltreatment includes physical and sexual abuse and neglect.
 Physical abuse includes a non-accidental physical injury caused by a care giver.
 Physical abuse also includes threatened injury which includes a statement, action, condition or status that represents a substantial risk of injury.
-Sexual abuse includes sexual touching of private parts of a child by a care giver and having a child touch the private parts of the care giver.
+Sexual abuse includes sexual touching of private parts of a child by a care giver or having a child touch the private parts of the care giver.
 Sexual abuse also includes threatened sexual abuse.
-Neglect includes several categorize such as failing to provide for the basic needs of a child when able to do so, failing to protect a child, failing to educate a child, chronic and severe use of drugs or alcohol that impacts basic needs and safety, failing to provide necessary supervision and pre-natal exposure to drugs and alcohol abuse.
+Neglect includes several categories such as failing to provide for the basic needs of a child when able to do so, failing to protect a child, failing to educate a child, chronic and severe use of drugs or alcohol that impacts basic needs and safety, failing to provide necessary supervision and pre-natal exposure to drugs and alcohol abuse.

 The following criteria are used to determine when to perform a child maltreatment assessment in accordance with Minnesota Statutes Screening-Criteria-Alleged-Child-Maltreatment.pdf.

 For more information visit the Minnesota Department of Human Services (DHS) Child Protection website